 Wavex is a dry sensor that leverages X-band navigation radar technology for surface current measurements.
 The sensor delivers highly accurate real-time data undisturbed by air bubbles, turbulence, or other interferences caused by vessel motion.
 Wavex eliminates the time and cost issues associated with installing and maintaining underwater equipment and can interface with an existing marine X-band radar without calibration.

 Wavex provides accurate and reliable wave parameters, including 2D-spectrum, surface current magnitude and direction, as well as speed through water calculations – all these output parameters are key to:

 Speed optimisation to save fuel

 Reduced cost and risk due to weather claims

 Improved passenger comfort

-Miros’ Wavex technology provides you with accurate, real-time ocean surface current measurements uninfluenced by vessel motion and propellers while doing away with the costs of traditional underwater sensors and the related maintenance and underwater operations.
+Miros’ Wavex technology gives you accurate, real-time measurements of ocean surface currents, unaffected by vessel motion and propellers while eliminating the cost of traditional underwater sensors, associated maintenance, and underwater operations.